Discussion of Flood Sizes

 There are varying levels of floods.

 These occur when the Wairau, Omaka or Ōpaoa rivers break out of their floodway stopbanks and can be life-threatening.
 The police, Civil Defence and other agencies will be involved, with radio stations used for messages to the public.
 The township of Blenheim has been hit by flood, but major floods are rare.
-The last was the July 1983 flood of the Wairau River.
+The most recent major event was the July 2021 Wairau River flood that was however smaller than the very large July 1983 flood in the Wairau River.

 These occur when minor river breakouts occur, perhaps from smaller rivers such as the Pukaka or Waitohi, or from Ruakanakana Creek, or minor overflows from the bigger rivers of Wairau, Ōpaoa, or Taylor.
 Life is not directly threatened by moderate floods, but there is potential damage to farm stock, houses and property.
 Roads are often closed.
 Civil Defence is not involved.
 Such events occur typically once every five years and last occurred in July 1998, involving many rivers in the district.